Dylan-Howard/Greek-Learning-App/docs/ideas/migration.md

 1.  **Schema Replication (SQL):** Use the Supabase SQL Editor to run the contents of your `setupDatabase.sql` file.
 Tweak it as necessary to create all the tables, relationships, and indexes for your `TextService` data.
 2.  **Data Migration (SQL):**
-    *   Write a one-off script (e.g., in Node.js or Python) to export data from Azure SQL.
+    *   Write a one-off script (e.g., in Node.js or Python) to export Text data from CSV.
     *   Use the `supabase-js` client library (or a direct Postgres connection with the `service_role` key) in your script to import the data into your new Supabase tables.
 3.  **Data Migration (CosmosDB & Users):**
     *   Create tables in Supabase for your `User`, `UserSettings`, `UserWords`, etc. Use `JSONB` columns where you need the schema flexibility you had with CosmosDB.